johnHackworth/SeedJs/README.md

 console.log(mountain.body.weight)
 ~ 1

 Say what??? now our mountain bike weights also 1!!!!
-Ok, you, level 25 javascripter with a +25 sword made of pure Crockfordite, now what just happens.
-And now how to avoid it and have seen the failure from the very beggining.
+Ok, you, level 25 javascripter with a +25 sword made of pure Crockfordite, already know what just happened.
+Very likely you've seen the failure from the very beginning and for sure you know how to avoid it.
 But for people who are just approaching or have a basic javascript formation, this is brain-crushing.
-What? what have just happened??
+What?
+What has just happened??

 Ok, what just happened is "everything is an object" and "everything is copied by reference".
 So when you have this 'body' attribute in the class, you have an object and a reference to it.
-And when make a instance of this class, every instance is initalizated with a pointer to the same object that the class is pointing.
-So when you modify the value of one of the members of this object, you are modifiying the value of that data in not only this value in your current object, but also in the prototype and in ALL the instances of this class.
+And when you make a instance of this class, every instance is initalized with a pointer to the same object that the original class is pointing to.
+So, when you modify the value of one of the members of this object, you are modifiying the value of that data in not only in your current object, but also in the prototype and in ALL the instances of this class.

-If you speak fluent python or javascript, you will say "of course! that attribute is a prototype attribute, the instances aren't redefining it, are using the copy from it's parent".
+If you speak fluent python or javascript, you will say "of course! that attribute is a prototype attribute, the instances aren't redefining it, are using the copy from its parent".
 But well, if you don't, if you come to Javascriptland from PHP county, Java empire or C isle, you are probably saying "WHAT IS THIS SHIT" right now.

 5. What SeedJs gives you, then?
 -----------------------------------

 Well, SeedJs transforms all this in a more classical way of inherit.
 It makes sure that a instance doesn't share variables with its siblings or parent.
-It let you define attributes in the class, so the instances of this class have a copy of this attributes, not a pointer to the same one.
+It lets you define attributes in the class, so the instances of this class have a copy of this attributes, not a pointer to the same one.

 6. Why to use it?
 Can't you just be careful?
 -----------------------------------

 Of course! you don't have to use it!
-You just need to understand how this work, and you'll be fine!
-But when you're writing several languages at once, it's easy to forgot the peculiarities of one of them.
+You just need to understand how this works and you'll be fine!
+But when you're programming on several languages at once, it's easy to forgot the peculiarities of any single one of them.
 And it's easy to forgot about it and just declare a shared pointer.
 And then, welcome to the hell of strange failings and hard to find bugs!

 7. Wait, I've seen the documentation and...
 Have you add multiple inheritance to backbone?
 Isn't multiple inheritance evil? are you mad??
 -----------------------------------

 MUOHOHOHOHOOHO.
-You just have discover my evil plan.
+You have just discovered my evil plan.
 Fill the world with multiple inheritance!!!!
-For real, we all know that giving the masses multiple inheritance is like give industrial grade miniaturized lassers to a bunch of monkeys.
-But hey, industrial grade miniaturized lassers are quite a tool in the correct monkey hands!
+For real, we all know that giving the masses multiple inheritance is like give industrial grade miniaturized lasers to a bunch of monkeys.
+But hey, industrial grade miniaturized lasers are quite a tool in the correct monkey hands!
 You don't have to use it.
 In fact, I'll beg you: Don't use it.
-You wont probably need it ever.
-As a good friend of mine say, if you have a whale class and a clock class, and you need a whale who knos what time is it, would you end with a whaleclock class?
+You won't probably ever need it.
+As a good friend of mine says, if you have a whale class and a clock class, and you need a whale who knows what time is it, would you end with a whaleclock class?
 No, of course!!
-Please, make you a favour and use composition and live a sane life...
+Please, make yourself a favor and use composition and live a sane life...
-But maybe sometime, someday... in a dark monday afternoon, you'll find yourself with a bird class and a reptil class... and someone will ask you for a pterodactile class ... and...
+But maybe sometime, someday... in a dark monday afternoon, you'll find yourself with a bird class and a reptil class... and someone will ask you for a pterodactyle class... and...